Countly/countly-sdk-documentation/android/next.md

   - <strong>stackTrace</strong>: Concatenated stack trace with new lines.
 </p>
 <p>
-  - <strong>crashSegmentation</strong>: Combination of global crash segmentation and segmentation given while recording a crash.
+  - <strong>crashSegmentation</strong>: Combination of automatic crash report segmentation and segmentation given while recording the crash.
 </p>
 <p>
-  - <strong>breadcrumbs</strong>: List of given breadcrumbs.
+  - <strong>breadcrumbs</strong>: List of recorded breadcrumbs.
 </p>
 <p>
   - <strong>fatal</strong>: Indicates whether or not a crash is unhandled.